-Whether it’s a good idea or not to transition to natural hair is a question a lot of naturals debate these days.
+Whether it’s a good idea or not to transition to natural hair is a question a lot of people debate these days.

-I had no concept of natural hair when I was a kid and relaxed my hair when I was 16 after only a few months of wearing cornrows to grow it out.
+Personally, I had no concept of natural hair when I was a kid and relaxed my hair when I was 16 after only a few months of wearing cornrows to grow it out.

-As the years passed, I despised the relaxer more and more and lost significant amounts of hair while at it.
+As the years passed, I lost significant amounts of hair plus my hair became thinner and thinner.

-It took a while but I finally arrived at the “no more relaxers” stage in 2009 and just stopped relaxing.
+It took a while but I finally arrived at the “done with relaxers” stage sometime in 2009 and just stopped relaxing.

-If you’re still teetering on the edge of the decision, perhaps these 12 reasons might tip you over to the natural side.
+If you’re still on the edge of the decision to go natural, perhaps these 15 reasons might tip you over to the natural side.

 1. Natural Hair is Versatile